 Hidden Beach was our last stop for our Tour C. Named Hidden because it is covered by walls of rock formations, which again, can be accessed through a hole.
 At that time, it was hard to swim because of the low tide and a lot of sea urchins.
 We just took the time to take pictures of the place.

 We returned back to the town and washed.
-We explored the town, checked for souvenirs, and ate street foods… again.
+We explored the town, checked for souvenirs, and ate street food… again.

 For dinner, we ate at a restaurant by the beach, called Sea Jane Resto Bar.
 After a very tiring day, we want to splurge on food.
 We ordered seafood and made sure nothing was left.
 A day has ended again, we return back to our lodging and made sure to regain energy.